ldelt/Myodes-centralis-assembly/README.md

 nanopolish vcf2fasta -g flye_results/assembly.fasta nanopolish_results/polished.*.vcf > nanopolish_results/nanopolish_assembly.fasta
 ```

 - The polishing results are presented in a summary table.
-The quality of the assembly has not decreased, but the quality of the consensus has probably increased.
+The quality of the assembly has not decreased.

 ##### 3.3 Polishing using Medaka